 How to create your Memoji

-For those who have TrueDepth camera technology on their iPhone, iOS 12 gives you the ability to create a Memoji, a customized Animoji that looks exactly like you.
+For those who have TrueDepth camera technology on their iPhones, iOS 12 gives you the ability to create a Memoji, a customized Animoji that looks exactly like you.
 Available in the App Drawer within iMessage, you can choose from a variety of eye colors, hairstyles, accessories, and more.

 As with Animoji, your Memoji mirrors your muscle movements.
 By tapping the record button, you can create 30-second videos to send within your iMessage conversations.
 Once it’s delivered, both you and the recipient are able to replay it by tapping on it in the message window.